MonsterMannen/TwitchChatVLCMusicBot/README.md

 5. Rename `secret.js.example` to `secret.js`.
 Put in your bots username, oauth and youtube api key

+6. Change the channel value in `config.js`

+7. Open VLC > Tools > Preferences.
+Under Interface, check "Allow only one instance" and "Enqueue items into playlist.." to make sure vlc doesn't open a new window every time a song is queued.

-6. Do this https://www.latecnosfera.com/2016/10/vlc-unable-to-open-mrl.html to fix VLC MRL load error (basically copy some text)
+8. Do this https://www.latecnosfera.com/2016/10/vlc-unable-to-open-mrl.html to fix VLC MRL load error (basically copy some text)

-7. Change the channel value in `config.js`

-8. Should be it.
+9. Should be it.
 Start the bot `node bot.js`

 ### Use on your own risk